DarwinRG/Paciflix/README.md

 ```sh
 php artisan serve
 ```

-Then create a new terminal and create a new node development server
+Then create a another terminal using this shortcut **Ctrl + Shift + `** and create a new node development server using this command

 ```sh
 npm run dev
 ```

 &nbsp;

 ## 📊 Output